 top of page

-• imogenmcintyrecoun
+imogenmcintyrecoun

-Surviving Religious Trauma: Common Struggles
+Religious Trauma Counselling: Common Struggles for Survivors

 My practice specializes in helping people (especially LGBTQ+ or neurodivergent people) who are struggling with religious trauma.
 People who have experienced religious trauma may encounter various challenges that can affect their mental, emotional, and even physical well-being.
 Although everyone's experience is a bit different, it's common to experience shame, isolation, difficulty making decisions, a fear of punishment, and other struggles.
 You may also downplay the severity of these symptoms or gaslight yourself into thinking they're not real if your religious group taught you that religious trauma isn't real.
 If you're living with religious trauma, you're not alone.
 Some common struggles include: